Generic Name: Ciprofloxacin hydrochloride

 - yellowing of your skin or the whites of your eyes

 - Central Nervous System (CNS) effects.
-Seizures have been reported in people who take fluoroquinolone antibacterial medicines, including Ciprofloxacin.
+Seizures have been reported in people who take fluoroquinolone antibacterial medicines, including Ciprofloxacin tablets.
 Tell your healthcare provider if you have a history of seizures.
-Ask your healthcare provider whether taking Ciprofloxacin will change your risk of having a seizure.
+Ask your healthcare provider whether taking Ciprofloxacin tablets will change your risk of having a seizure.

-CNS side effects may happen as soon as after taking the first dose of Ciprofloxacin.
+CNS side effects may happen as soon as after taking the first dose of Ciprofloxacin tablets.
 Talk to your healthcare provider right away if you get any of these side effects, or other changes in mood or behavior:

 - hear voices, see things, or sense things that are not there (hallucinations)

 - headaches that will not go away, with or without blurred vision

 - Intestine infection (Pseudomembranous colitis).
 Pseudomembranous colitis can happen with many antibacterial medicines, including Ciprofloxacin tablets.
 Call your healthcare provider right away if you get watery diarrhea, diarrhea that does not go away, or bloody stools.
 You may have stomach cramps and a fever.
 Pseudomembranous colitis can happen 2 or more months after you have finished your antibacterial medicine.